neuhalje/parse_pfsense_rules_for_logstash/README.md

 Parsing pfSense 2.1 rules for logstash
 ===========================================

-This script parses the firewall rules from [pfSense](https://www.pfsense.org/) and emits them in a format suitable for [logstash PLUGIN](TODO).
+This script parses the firewall rules from [pfSense](https://www.pfsense.org/) and emits them in a format suitable for [logstash translate plugin](http://logstash.net/docs/1.4.2/filters/translate).

 Installing
 ------------